CrayLabs/SmartSim/doc/installation.rst

 Building the Documentation
 ==========================

-Users can optionally build documentation of SmartSim through `make docs` or `make docks`.
-`make docs` requires the user to install the documentation build dependencies, whereas `make docks` only requires docker. `make docks` is the recommended method for building the documentation locally, due to ease of use.
+Users can optionally build documentation of SmartSim through ``make docs`` or ``make docks``.  ``make docs`` requires the user to install the documentation build dependencies, whereas a`make docks`` only requires docker. ``make docks`` is the recommended method for building the documentation locally, due to ease of use.

 With docker
 -----------